buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Types/IfcGeometricProjectionEnum.md

 Geometric display representation that shows an abstract, often 1D element representation, e.g. representing a wall by its axis line.

 ### SKETCH_VIEW
-Geometric display representation that shows an abstract, often 2D element representation, e.g. representing a wall by its two foot print edges, surpressing any inner layer representation.
+Geometric display representation that shows an abstract, often 2D element representation, e.g. representing a wall by its two foot print edges, suppressing any inner layer representation.

 ### MODEL_VIEW
 Geometric display representation that shows a full 3D element representation, e.g. representing a wall by its volumetric body.